 What should you do after the market hits a new high?

-The answer is to stay invested in globally diversified portfolio to continue to capture the expected returns from investing in a risky asset.
+The answer is to stay invested in a globally diversified portfolio to continue to capture the expected returns from investing in a risky asset.
 One of the best ways to grow your wealth is to invest in profitable businesses, and that is the goal of our portfolios at Providend.
 All this of course is done in the context of your financial plan, which incorporates your long-term goals and your risk appetite.

 As always, your advisers remain available for a discussion if you have a question or would like to take stock of your financial situation.
 Keep safe and healthy, and thank you for your continued support.